Environmental Center Leadership Program

 - Remain in good standing as a student

 On-line applications are now being accepted.
 Applications are due no later than 11:59 p.m., Friday, February 28, 2020.
 To complete the application, you will need to upload a current resume and an unofficial UNF transcript (or degree evaluation), list one professional or academic reference, and be prepared to write a short statement of interest.
 Applicants will be notified by UNF email prior to Fall 2020 registration in April.
 Awardees will sign agreement form with detailed expectations.
 The ECLP program will start Fall 2020.

 Program Funding Sources

 In 2015, we launched the pilot program through the generous donation of The Cummer Family Foundation.
-The early successes of the pilot determined to fully launch the ELP in 2016.
-The Cummer Family Foundation support has continued, and in 2016, we established a philanthropic relationship with The Felburn Foundation, who also currently supports the ELP.
-To ensure the longevity of the ELP, we are continuing to expand our donor base, apply for grants, and obtain sponsors from organizations and individuals.
-For more information about how you can support the ELP, please contact Chaz Runfola, Director of Development - (904) 620-5895 or firstname.lastname@example.org.
+The Cummer Family Foundation support has continued, and in 2016, we established a philanthropic relationship with The Felburn Foundation, who also currently supports the ECLP.
+To ensure the longevity of the ECLP, we are continuing to expand our donor base, apply for grants, and obtain sponsors from organizations and individuals.
+For more information about how you can support the ECLP, please contact Kathleen Leone - Director of Development, Special and Major Gifts - (904) 620-1838 - firstname.lastname@example.org